um-computacion-tm/scrabble-2023-Gaston-Irusta/*Changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 ## [Unreleased]
+## [0.0.8] - 2023-09-22
+## Added
+# This time I created a method that checks if the player can really make the word that wants to, and validates if it fits on the board.
+# It compares one by one the letters of the word and the player's letters.
+If the first letter is in the players letter, the method
+# removes it form the list of the player's letters and continues comparing with the following letter from the word.
+Now, if the letter
+# is not in the player's letters list, it return False.
+Then if the player has all the letter correctly, the method cheks if the word
+# fits on the board.
+The tests run correctly.

 ## [0.0.7] - 2023-09-12
 ## Added
 # I added the file main.py in this version.
 It will be the responsable of the game to work.
 It starts the game gretting the players,